martineboh/marketplace/README.md

 # PostgreSQL Schemas

 An opensource repository of PostgreSQL schemas to get your projects started.

-We envisage this to hold some complete schemas that anyone can contribute to via new migration files, or completely new schemas.
+Complete, tested schemas that anyone can contribute to via new migration files.

 ## Getting started